rebelsky/csc207c/_eboards/eboard38.md

 LAs
 ---

-I got through all of the algorithms LAs and most of the development LAs.
+I got through all of the algorithms LAs, all the development LAs, and some of the ADT/DS LAs.

 Most of the 0's I saw were very close to 1's.
 They just needed a bit of correction or extension to show me that you'd mastered the LO.
 Here